HristoHentov/Ionic-3D-Model-Viewer/README.md

 # Ionic 3D

-A lightweight 3D Model viewer written in C++ using OpenGL.
+A lightweight 3D Model viewer written in C++ using OpenGL

 <br>